tif-calin/tags-not-cats/README.md

 # Generate certificate for signature
 electron-builder create-self-signed-cert

-# Package the app for Windows
+# Package the app for MacOS
-npm run package-win
+npm run package-mac
 ```

 ### Developed with